pinojs/pino/docs/api.md

 The use case is primarily for asynchronous logging, which may buffer log lines while others are being written.
-The `logger.flush` method can be used to flush the logs on an long interval, say ten seconds.
-Such a strategy can provide an optimium balance between extremely efficient logging at high demand periods and safer logging at low demand periods.
+The `logger.flush` method can be used to flush the logs on a long interval, say ten seconds.
+Such a strategy can provide an optimum balance between extremely efficient logging at high demand periods and safer logging at low demand periods.

 * See [`destination` parameter](#destination)